This page was last updated on 07 May, 2021.

 A national State of Emergency has been declared and a curfew is in place nationwide.

-From Wednesday 27 January 2021 the nationwide curfew will be from 7pm to 5am Monday to Friday and from 5pm to 5am on Saturday and Sunday.
+The nationwide curfew is from 10pm to 5am Monday to Friday and from 9pm to 5am on Saturday and Sunday.

-Transit is permitted for the first three hours of curfew, i.e. until 10pm Monday to Friday and until 8pm on Saturday and Sunday, only in order to travel home.
+Transit is permitted for the first two hours of curfew, i.e. until 12am Monday to Friday and for the first three hours of curfew until 12am on Saturday and Sunday, only in order to travel home.

 There are some limited exceptions to the curfew, including those seeking assistance in a medical emergency, and international passengers and their drivers travelling to and from an airport.
 You may be arrested by police if you breach curfew, unless you meet one of the approved exemptions.